JasonStoltz/es-app-demo/README.md

 - Many components are simply not customizable.
 SearchBox for instance, has static markup.
 There is no way to replace the markup with custom markup.
+- Certain components require data to be indexed in a specific way